EmiRoberti77/langgraph_ts_quick_start/src/simple_node_lang_graph/doc.md

 - messages: A state variable initialised as an array of BaseMessage objects
 - reduces: This is a function that appends new messages (y) to the existsing (x) in the state.
 This is crucial for accumulating messages as the workflows progresses

-## Defining a Node function in the grapg
+## Defining a Node function in the graph

 ```typescript
 const nodeFn = async (_state: typeof GraphState.State) => {